AdityaDeshmane/iOSPullToRefreshControl/README.md

 >

-* Download DEMO project and go thro files, for more info see using of control step by step..
+* Download DEMO project and go thro files, for more info see using of control below step by step..
 * Add following class files to your project

 ><pre><code>